unahouExosite/docs/rpc/README.md

     `"share"` is the number of shares this client can create.

 * `"locked"`, if set to `true`, prevents this client from interacting with the One Platform.
-Every API call will return the error code 'locked'.
+Every API call will return the error code "locked".

 * `"meta"` is general purpose metadata.
 It can be used for application-specific purposes.
 For example, Portals uses meta to store a client's vendor and model, among other things.